tundebabzy/django-smsing/README.md

-Django app that helps to send SMS using Kannel as a backend.
+Django app that helps to send SMS.
+Smsing comes with a 'fake' backend and a backend that allows you use Kannel to send SMS.

 CONTRIBUTORS
 ============